zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                             appointed.

     6. Send *NSEC3PARAM* query to the name server IP and do:
-       1. If at least one of the following createria is met, then add the name server IP to the *NSEC3PARAM Query Response Error* set:
+       1. If at least one of the following criteria is met, then add the name server IP to the *NSEC3PARAM Query Response Error* set:
           1. There is no DNS response.
           2. The [RCODE Name] in the response is not "NoError".